CCP-NC/soprano/README.md

 # Install hatch first if you don't have it
 pip install hatch

-# Run tests with the default environment
+# Run tests with the default dev environment
 hatch run test:test

 # Run tests with legacy dependencies